 In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the conveyed information.
-Whether to treat an image as informative or decorative is a judgement that authors make, based on the reason for including the image on the page.
+Whether to treat an image as informative or decorative is a judgment that authors make, based on the reason for including the image on the page.

 Images used to label other information